 In this regard, team InSemi adopts a sophisticated test technique- RPCT.
 Reduced Pin Count Testing is a solution that allows the application of speed test patterns with low-cost testing units that have limited pins.
 This also helps in the optimization of coverage and implementation test time with no or negligible changes in IC design

 With this technique, the DFT technicians get empowered for testing the inputs/outputs logic in limited scan standards.
-Within the limitations, the maximum fault coverage is achieved, and the usage of cost-effective testers keeps hardware design within budgets.
+Within the limitations, the maximum fault coverage is achieved, and the usage of cost-effective testers keeps hardware design within budget.

 2. Scan Insertions & Compression Techniques